 - Supervisors: ANSI considers any employee who directly supervises one or more operators to be a supervisor.
 Supervisors must receive training that includes proper MEWP selection, requirements for users and operators, identifying hazards and managing risks, and how to read and follow the instructions in the MEWP’s operator manual.

 MEWPs are among the most dangerous types of equipment at many work locations when not used properly.
-Although OSHA hasn’t yet incorporated A92.2-2018 by reference, employers will want to train their employees over it.
-ANSI is considered best practice by industry leaders and implementing it will keep your employees safer.
+ANSI A92-2018 is considered best practice by industry leaders and implementing it will keep your employees safer.
+SafetySkills offers training over MEWPs to help train your employees on the new ANSI requirements.”